Pillowin/push_swap/README.md

 - ~~Merge list function~~
 - ~~Refactor output list~~
 - ~~Change set to only positive numbers with interval of 1~~
+- Push everything less than median to B
 - Insertion sort for small lists
 - Insertion sort for big lists